versusvirus-detect-the-undetected/dtu/README.md

 # Covid19Clue API message specification v0.1 - DTU (detect the undetected)

 A application programming interface (API) message specification for covid19 diagnostic data.
 Enables to re-connect all kinds of disparate third-party covid19 apps safely and securely, to exchange pseudonymous diagnostic profile data.
 Moreover, this message API specification defines also the messages allowing to officially authorize and authenticate a wide range of re-connected covid19 apps as trusted apps.
 This can  be achieved by national and international official public health organizations such as e.g. the Swiss Federal Public Health Office or the World Health Organization.

-## 1 Covid19Clue API usage scenarios description
+## 1 Covid19Clue API message end-point scenario descriptions

 ### 1.1 Covid19Clue API message end-point scenario for mobile 3rd-party apps